RiturajKulshresth/Edge-based-knowledge-inference-for-intelligent-vehicular-networks-ns3-SUMO/README.md

 PS:If you dont get NS3 and/or SUMO spend a week just looking at the screen.
 It really helps.

-PPS: the application base was taken from https://www.youtube.com/channel/UC8GCZM8z4DW4DkaNHtzfpBg
+PPS: To understand the application:  https://www.youtube.com/channel/UC8GCZM8z4DW4DkaNHtzfpBg